sushilkadu-yara/gelato/tech_design/tech_design.md

 ## Bugs in the existing system

 - When user tries to share an image, it takes 2-3 seconds to load share option.
 Reason being, image data needs to be downloaded before the images.
+This can be improved by showing loader.